 VVDN Gets Approval Under PLI Scheme for IT Hardware Manufacturing

-SAN JOSE, Calif., July 7, 2021 /PRNewswire/ -- VVDN Technologies, a premier electronic product engineering and manufacturing company, has been approved by the Ministry of Electronics and Information and Technology (MeitY) under the Production Linked Incentive scheme (PLI) for IT hardware.
-VVDN is amongst the 14 companies domestic and international, which has been granted approval for IT hardware manufacturing under Production Linked Incentive (PLI) scheme for IT hardware products.
-VVDN has also participated in the Govt. of India's PLI Scheme for Telecom and Networking equipment.
+GURUGRAM, India, July 14, 2021 /PRNewswire/ -- VVDN Technologies, a premier electronic product engineering and manufacturing company, has been approved by the Ministry of Electronics and Information and Technology (MeitY) under the Production Linked Incentive scheme (PLI) for IT hardware.
+VVDN is amongst the 14 companies domestic and international, which has been granted approval for IT hardware manufacturing under Production Linked Incentive (PLI) scheme for IT hardware products VVDN has also participated in the Govt. of India's PLI scheme for telecom and networking equipment.

-With 5 state-of-the-art manufacturing units and 10 design centers across India, VVDN does the complete R&D, engineering and manufacturing of products in the domains 5G & Datacenter, Networking & Wi-Fi, Vision, and IoT.
-In IT hardware space, VVDN has vast experience in doing the design, development and manufacturing of rack storage servers, communication servers, ruggedized tablets, IoT tablets, desktop all-in-one PCs.
+With 5 state-of-the-art manufacturing units and 10 design centers across India, VVDN does the complete R&D, engineering and manufacturing of products in the domains of 5G & Datacenter, Networking & Wi-Fi, Vision, and IoT.
+In the IT hardware space, VVDN has vast experience in designing, development and manufacturing of rack storage servers, communication servers, ruggedized tablets, IoT tablets, desktop all-in-one PCs.

-VVDN Technologies Co-founder and President Engineering Vivek Bansal said: "We are delighted to have been approved for the PLI scheme for IT hardware.
-It showcases India's progress to becoming preferred manufacturing destination and resonates strongly with PM Modi's call of Atmanirbhar Bharat - a self-reliant India.
-The PLI scheme goes hand in hand with VVDN's vision and has further strengthened our resolve to do more of Design and Make in India products.
+VVDN Technologies Co-founder and President Engineering, Vivek Bansal, said, "We are delighted to have been approved for the PLI scheme for IT hardware.
+It showcases India's progress to becoming the preferred manufacturing destination and resonates strongly with PM Modi's call of Atmanirbhar Bharat - a self-reliant India.
+The PLI scheme goes hand in hand with VVDN's vision and has further strengthen our resolve to do more of Design and Make in India products.
 While working in the datacenter space, VVDN has its IPs for OvS and SSL for network compute.
 With these investments made in the R&D and manufacturing infrastructure along with the PLI approval, we are quite excited and confident to be able to meet the production demands for the IT hardware products."

 Kunwar Sinha